TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-check-for-minimum-required-details-to-start-working-on-the-case.md

 Review customer verbatim for the following and validate that the case has the minimum required details to start working:

-1. Detailed issue description.
+1. Detailed issue description
-2. Subscription ID.
+2. Subscription ID
-3. Workspace ID/URL.
+3. Workspace ID/URL
-4. Cluster Name/ID/URL.
+4. Cluster Name/ID/URL
-5. Issue start and end timestamps (UTC) if available.
+5. Issue start and end timestamps (UTC)
 6. Was the cluster launching fine before?
 What changes were made?
 7. Were there failing jobs?
-Please provide both Failed and Successful Job runs URLs.
+(Please provide both Failed and Successful Job runs URLs)
-8. Steps to repro or test job which can be re-run.
+8. Steps to repro or test job which can be re-run
-9. Customer consent to allow Microsoft/Databricks access workspace and logs for investigation purposes.
+9. Customer consent to allow Microsoft/Databricks access workspace and logs for investigation purposes

 If not enough details, please provide customer with customer ready message for minimum required details to start the case.
 **Note**: Make sure to ask for missing info only.